dannytonza/the-fall-machine/README.md

 Codecademy back-end development Mixed Messages portfolio project.

-When run, generates a random lyric from The Fall's vast discography.
+When run, generates a new lyric generated from fragments of The Fall's Mark E. Smith.